bluestormcreative/jsforwp-react-bootcamp/barkparkapp/public/notes.md

     [x]-- the users reserved slots (limit 3)
     -- all other reserved slots

+- Stop ability to have two events at the same time -- check against the other keys somehow?

 [x] Nice to have: a list of upcoming reservedSlots that shows on the user dash [x] sort this by date upcoming